 First-year opportunities with law firms

 Law firms have been listening to first-years' desires to engage with them more.
 Below we've listed firms with first-year opportunities.
-A large number of big firms and London practices offer specific programmes for first-years – these are often open days, but White & Case, Weil and Allen & Overy also have specific multi-day vacation schemes for first-years.
+A large number of big firms and London practices offer specific programmes for first-years – these are often open days, but firms including Hogan Lovells, White & Case, Weil and Allen & Overy also have specific multi-day schemes for first-years.
+Firms don't usually refer these as 'vac schemes', but in a sense that's what they are, so we've used that term below to distinguish these scheme from general open days.
 You can read more about Open days elsewhere on this website.

-Other firms, including some smaller outfits, have told us their vacation scheme or work experience programme is also open to first-years; they include Blaser Mills, Geldards, Kingsley Napley, Stephens Scown, Thomas Cooper, Wedlake Bell and Wilkin Chapman.
+A small number of other firms, mostly smaller outfits, have told us their vacation scheme or work experience programme is also open to first-years; they include Kingsley Napley, Wedlake Bell and Wilkin Chapman.
 Small, regional and high-street firms may offer work experience to first-years on an ad hoc basis.
 However, some may prefer candidates with more academic experience.

 Below we've also listed firms which recruit campus ambassadors.
 This is a great way to get in with a firm – the opportunity will let you meet recruiters, find out more about the firm and learn all about communication and professionalism.
 At present only some City and national firms recruit campus ambassadors, and these firms will generally want to recruit people into these roles who are interested in commercial law.

 In most cases these first-year opportunities are available to students of any discipline, not just law students.
 Check out each firm's page for dates and more information.